 Children’s Cooking Skills Classes with Prept.
 Foundation

 Calling all young chefs!
-This spring join us for a fun-filled event where children get to learn cooking skills with the Prept.
-Foundation.
+Join us for a fun, hands-on kids’ cooking session with Ellie from Prept.
+Foundation. this half term!

-Chef John will guide your child through the cooking skills class, suitable for children of primary school age, from beginners to more advanced young chefs.
+The class is suitable for children of primary school age, from beginners to more advanced young chefs.
 Through engaging, skill-building activities, we hope to make cooking an exciting adventure that brings families together.
-Find out more about the three classes below.

 Our very own Chef Jean Delport from Restaurant Interlude works closely with the Prept.
 Foundation, collaborating and hosting unique dining experiences to raise funds in aid of food education in Sussex for the next generation, and to help the local hospitality industry.